 Get the ratio wrong in the low direction (too few pigs) and the plankton-feeding benefit is small.
 You're essentially running normal aquaculture with bonus fertilizer.

-The biggest practical mistake I see is operators who built a pond for their current 20-pig operation and then scaled to 60 pigs without expanding the pond.
-Within six months, tilapia growth slows, mortality climbs, and the pond starts to smell.
+The most common practical mistake is operators who built a pond for their current 20-pig operation and then scaled to 60 pigs without expanding the pond.
+Within six months tilapia growth slows, mortality climbs, and the pond starts to smell.
+Daghang ni-undang sa integrated kay kalit lang gi-doble ang baboy pero wala gi-pa-dako ang pond.

 Pig side (60 head per cycle, 2 cycles a year):